Storytelling Transformed: The Art of Stories That Sell

 Don’t Give Everything Away

 Quite often it happens that marketers give away too much information upfront.
-They start in a chronological order and put the audience to sleep before the ‘AH-HA’ moment actually happens.
-Make sure your stories are page turners by making the story pieces feed off of each other, leaving your audience wanting more.
+They start in chronological order and put the audience to sleep before the ‘AH-HA’ moment actually happens.
+Make sure your stories are page-turners by making the story pieces feed off of each other, leaving your audience wanting more.